Intego Review: Quick Expert Summary

 - Repair — Removes viruses from infected files.

 After each scan finished, I clicked Repair, but it didn’t work so well.
-The majority of malware files did get repaired, but when I checked the “Logs” to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
-This may not be a big deal (because all the files have been effectively neutralized and quarantined), but it would have been nice if the software alerted me to the fact that the repair process had failed so I could have done something about it sooner.
+The majority of malware files did get repaired, but when I checked the Logs to get a full breakdown of the scan, I noticed it said “Repair failed” next to 6 of the potentially harmful files.
+This may not be a big deal (because all the files have been effectively neutralized and quarantined), but it would have been nice if the software alerted me to it so I could have done something about it sooner.

 VirusBarrier also offers a “Safe Browsing On” feature that checks to see if a browser’s anti-phishing settings are switched on.
 While this is somewhat useful, I think it’s a hollow feature, and I’d much rather see Intego offer its own built-in web security features.
 That said, MacKeeper doesn’t have any anti-phishing protection at all, and VirusBarrier’s email virus scan option somewhat balances out its lack of web security tools.